 I help them get gigs and accompany where required.
 Here’s a list of the bands.

 And there’s the Artwork thing.

-Having been taught to draw and paint by my multi talented coal miner Uncle, Pete Bartolovich, and privately mentored in mixed media, and all fine arts by Anne Bradley, I made a side living doing mostly animal portraiture.
+Having been taught to draw and paint by my multi talented coal miner Uncle, Pete Bartolovich, and privately mentored in mixed media, and all fine arts by my fine arts teacher Anne Bradley, I made a side living doing mostly animal portraiture.
 My renderings of racehorses, pets, and wildlife hung in owners’ living rooms, racetracks and online.
 I signed very few of them, and will never track them all down.
 Here’s some of my artwork here.

 The Covid Thing

 It must have been serendipity that Robert Swain bought a property before Covid hit, when all the bars, auditoriums and venues were shutting their doors, we were able to livestream and conduct our socially distant parties, charity jams and concerts alongside the beautiful Dogue Creek.
 We call it Dogue Cottage check it out!

 We hope you enjoy looking around this site, feel free to shoot a letter if you’re more curious!